smoh/ETGOutskirts/docs/notes/sample.md

     + b/a from Stokes parameters at some radius
     + b/a from 2D Sersic fit <-- used
 ---> 22,378
+NOTE: By using 'VDISP > 70', I restricted the sample to those with VDISP measurement.

 Matched with Huertas-Company+11 (sep < 1 arcsec)